Today's view was some time in the making.

-The inside of the tent had already illuminated by the time I drowsily opened my eyes.
+The inside of the tent was already illuminated by the time I drowsily opened my eyes.
 Blurred silhouettes and shuffled footsteps muddled around outside in the Inman Valley Memorial Hall carpark.
 Exactly how long was I unconscious?
-Rubbing the sleep from my eyes, I shimmied my torso toward my cluttered mess of technology and unplugged my phone.
+Rubbing the sleep from my eyes, I shimmied my torso toward my cluttered mess of technology and unplugged my phone from the charger.
 What the flip?
 I’d slept for 11 hours!
 I’m not sure I’d ever slept that long, and certainly not inside a lightweight sheet of fabric pitched adjacent to an industrious country road.

-I threw on my clothes and poked my head out the vestibule.
-“Good morning!” sprang a voice from the other end of the lot.
+I threw on my hiking clothes and poked my head out the vestibule.
+“Good morning!” sprang a voice from the other end of the parking lot.
 “Ah, morning” I blurted back.
 “I knew the Community Market was popular,” she continued, “but you’re the first person to camp out the night before.”
 I snorted embarrassingly, retreated back to the shelter and hurriedly shoved my scattered belongings into my rucksack.
 I had likely parked in somebody’s stall space at the end of Day 54.
-Awkward!
+How awkward.

 I dismantled my tent, sheepishly waved goodbye, nipped into the Inman Valley General Store for breakfast and stepped back out onto the trail.